truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Hard -- you wake up from a coma, and Group Alpha tells you that Alpha is the correct Bitcoin software to install, and Group Omega tells you that Omega is the correct software.
 How do you decide?
 You have lost the protection of the 'longest chain rule'.
 (You still have your money, yes, but is it still as )

 Even if you avoid comas diligently, the fact remains that you must expend effort, maintaining your software.
 You are obligated to check everything for exploits, bias/coercion of the developers, etc. This maintenance is just too expensive -- it makes running a node very very expensive.
-Bank of America maintains it's own software for free, and they always refund you if they ever make any mistakes.
+Bank of America maintains its own software for free, and they always refund you if they ever make any mistakes.